airbytehq/airbyte/docs/integrations/sources/pinterest.md

 3. Enter your `client_id`
 4. Enter your `client_secret`
 5. Enter your `refresh_token`
-6. Enter the `start_date` you want your sync to start from
+6. Enter the `start_date` you want your sync to start from.`start_date` should be no older than 914 days from today, that's the restriction of the Pinterest API for some of the streams.
+5. Choose `OAuth2.0` in `Authorization Method` list

 7. Click **Set up source**

 ## Supported sync modes